 In 2013, the RMESTC acquired multiple emergency simulation devices that further the scope of training received.
 Added equipment includes four mobile Fire Training Simulators.
 A Blackhawk Helicopter, Structural Fire Simulator, Car Trainer, as well as a HazMat trainer.

 The RMESTC has continually acquired state-of-the-art training devices.
-This continued in 2014 when we worked closely with FedEx and Delta Airlines to receive two real decommissioned aircraft; a Boeing 727 FedEx cargo plane as well as a CRJ-200 regional jet.
+In 2014 when the RMESTC worked closely with FedEx and Delta Airlines to receive two real decommissioned aircraft; a Boeing 727 FedEx cargo plane as well as a CRJ-200 regional jet.
 These are aircraft in which most regional ARFF crews would expect to encounter.
 These new training devices allow the most hands on application of emergency situations.

 In addition to all the spectacular ARFF training available, the RMESTC is also home to a 1.2 mile closed driving track and six acre skid pad.
-The track has many different uses ranging from defensive driving courses available to the public to annual drag races and SCCA (Sports Car Club of America).
+The track can be rented for many different uses.
+Some of the current users are law enforcement, motorcycle safety, Helena Valley Timing Association (drag races) and SCCA (Sports Car Club of America).
 Classroom space can also be rented for meetings and events.
 For more information, visit our Rent the Track page.

-RMESTC training, with the assistance of our state-of-the-art equipment and world class instructors can now be tailored to meet the specific needs of the users at our location or yours!
-For more information please contact the RMESTC Coordinator, Pete Hartman, at 406-449-3473.
+RMESTC training, with the assistance of our state-of-the-art equipment and world class instructors can now be tailored to meet the specific needs of the users at our location or yours.
+For more information please contact Kelly Tuck (firstname.lastname@example.org), RMESTC coordinator, at 406-431-0678.